AxeWP/wp-graphql-gravity-forms/IMPLEMENTATION_PLAN.md

 **Note**: Test file was attempted but cannot pass until the GF field class is available in the test environment as a standalone field.

-### Price Field Issue (CANNOT IMPLEMENT - GF 2.9 INCOMPATIBILITY)
+### Price Field Issue (RESOLVED - Manual Class Loading)

-**Discovery**: The Price field exists in GF 2.8+ but is not available in the GF 2.9 test environment:
+**Discovery**: The Price field exists in GF 2.8+ but was not available in the GF 2.9 test environment due to conditional loading.

-- `GF_Field_Price` class is NOT loaded in the test environment (confirmed: class_exists('GF_Field_Price') returns false)
-- The field is not included in GF_Fields::get_all() because the class is not loaded
-- GraphQL schema does not contain PriceField type
-- Test file exists but passes incorrectly (does not actually test GraphQL functionality due to field creation failure)
+**Resolution**: Implemented by manually loading the `GF_Field_Price` class in `tests/bootstrap.php` and removing 'price' from the skipped fields list in `FormFields.php`.
+The field now registers correctly and all 4 mutation tests pass.

 **Evidence**:
-- Field class file exists: `tests/_data/plugins/gravityforms/includes/fields/class-gf-field-price.php` (GF 2.8+)
+- Field class file exists: `tests/_data/plugins/gravityforms/includes/fields/class-gf-field-price.php`
-- Field has `GF_Fields::register( new GF_Field_Price() )` at end of class file
+- Added `require_once` in `tests/bootstrap.php` to load the class
+- Removed 'price' from skipped fields in `src/Type/WPObject/FormField/FormFields.php`
-- GF_Fields::get_all() does not include this field because the class is not loaded
+- GF_Fields::get_all() now includes the field
-- GF_Fields::create('price') returns false/null because class not registered
-- GraphQL schema generation does not include PriceField type
+- GraphQL schema contains PriceField type with proper fields
-- PriceFieldTest passes but does not validate GraphQL responses (test is not functional)

-**Root Cause**:
-1. **GF Test Environment Issue**: The test environment GF 2.9 does not load the Price field class, even though the file exists
-2. **Conditional Loading**: The Price field may be loaded conditionally in production GF, but not in test environment
-3. **Version Compatibility**: Although @since 2.8, the field may not be fully integrated in GF 2.9 test environment

-**Resolution**: Cannot implement PriceField support at this time due to GF 2.9 test environment limitations.
-The field should be supported in future GF versions or when the test environment is updated.

-**Note**: Test file exists but is non-functional due to GF field class not being loaded.
-Test passes without testing actual GraphQL functionality.
+- All 4 mutation tests (Submit, Update, SubmitDraft, UpdateDraft) pass

+**Note**: This approach resolves the test environment limitation for fields that exist but are not loaded by default in GF 2.9 test environment.

 ---